 Recently considerable controversy has flared up concerning fit indices.
 Some researchers do not believe that fit indices add anything to the analysis (e.g., Barrett, 2007) and only the chi square should be interpreted.
 The worry is that fit indices allow researchers to claim that a miss-specified model is not a bad model.
 Others (e.g., Hayduk, Cummings, Boadu, Pazderka-Robinson, & Boulianne, 2007) argue that cutoffs for a fit index can be misleading and subject to misuse.
 Most analysts believe in the value of fit indices, but caution against strict reliance on cutoffs.

 Also problematic is the “cherry picking” a fit index.
-That is, computing a many fit indices and picking the one index that allows you to make the point that you want to make.
+That is, you compute many fit indices and you pick the one index that allows you to make the point that you want to make.
 If you decide not to report a popular index (e.g., the TLI or the RMSEA), you need to give a good reason why you are not.